Lyon Bradley King

-Biography
+Early life and education

+King was born in Calument, Michigan and graduated from Calument High School in 1989.
+He holds a master's and a Ph.D. in Aerospace Engineering from the University of Michigan.
+He did a postdoctoral fellowship at the National Institute of Standards and Technology (NIST) in Boulder, Colorado.

+Career

+King was hired at Michigan Technological University in 2000 and developed a research program centered around advance space propulsion technologies, including Hall-effect thrusters, ion engines, and arcjets.

+King, along with Jason Sommervile, founded Orbion Space Technology in 2016.
+The company was sold to York Space Systems on March 2026.

+King is the Richard and Elizabeth Henes Professor of Space Systems Engineering at Michigan Technological University.

-A 1989 graduate of Calumet High School, King holds a Ph.D. in Aerospace Engineering from the University of Michigan, and has served on numerous NASA, Department of Defense, and Intelligence Community advisory panels, and has published more than 100 papers on space propulsion systems.
-King is a 2003 recipient of the Presidential Early Career Award from President George W. Bush and selected as a recipient of the Society of Automotive Engineers Ralph R. Teetor Award for engineering educators in 2006.
+King is a 2003 recipient of the Presidential Early Career Award from President George W. Bush and was selected as a recipient of the Society of Automotive Engineers Ralph R. Teetor Award for engineering educators in 2006.

 Research interests

-King is a researcher investigating the field of "electric space propulsion systems, including Hall-effect thrusters, ion engines, and arcjets."
 King's research experience in the broader field of plasma physics includes such subjects as the design of the in-situ electrostatic probes, ion-energy analysis and time-of-flight mass spectrometry, Doppler laser cooling of trapped ions, optical flow diagnostics, and antimatter confinement.
 He holds patents for generating electrospray from a ferrofluid, self-regenerating nanotips for low-power electric propulsion cathodes, and a method and apparatus for improving efficiency of a Hall-effect thruster.